mlayan/VaccineEffectivenessSheba/README.md

 The scripts `R/1.output_analysis.R` and `R/2.sensitivity_analysis.R` allows one to visualize parameter estimates in the baseline scenario and in the sensitivity analysis, respectively.
 All figures and tables are generated in the `figures/` and `tables/` directories.

 These scripts depend on two R libraries: 1) tidyverse and 2) gridExtra.

+## Erratum
+There was an error in the likelihood of the inference model at line 575 of `Household.cpp` where the probability of infection was written in a discrete way, $1-exp⁡(-λ(t_{infection}))$, while our model is in continuous time and thus the probability of infection is equal to $λ(t_{infection})$.
+The code has been corrected and all output files available in the repository have been updated.
+For more details on the impact of this error on the estimates, we refer to the published erratum.